 Azure Avery

-Azure Avery, Ph.D., is a professor in the Department of Physics at Metropolitan State University of Denver and joint appointee at the National Renewable Energy Laboratory.
+Azure Avery, Ph.D., is a professor in the Department of Physics at Metropolitan State University of Denver and joint appointee at the National Renewable Laboratory of the Rockies.
 Her areas of expertise encompass experimental condensed-matter physics.
 Avery is studying how heat and electricity move through thin carbon films, with a specific emphasis on materials with thermoelectric properties.
 Her work focuses on advancing sustainable technologies through the development and enhancement of thermoelectric technology.

 She holds affiliations with several professional organizations such as the Advanced Laboratory Physics Association, the American Association of Physics Teachers, and the American Physical Society.